EatTheFuture/camera_shakify/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Blender Version**
-Tell use what version of Blender you are using, including what OS it's for.
+Tell us what version of Blender you are using, including what OS it's for.
 If it's a dev/nightly build, please also include the commit hash (which looks like `22cf8b953256`, and is usually in the file name of the build's download).

 **Describe the bug**
 A description of what the bug is.